nicholas-leonard/dp/README.md

 It emphasizes flexibility through the elegant use of object-oriented [design patterns](http://en.wikipedia.org/wiki/Design_Patterns).

-As an apprentice of Yoshua Bengio and Aaron Courville from the LISA Lab, I was inspired by pylearn2 and Theano to build a framework better suited to my needs and style.
+During my time in the LISA Lab as an apprentice of Yoshua Bengio and Aaron Courville, I was inspired by pylearn2 and Theano to build a framework better suited to my needs and style.

-This package includes, among other things :
+Among other things, this package includes :
  * common datasets like MNIST, CIFAR-10 and CIFAR-100, reprocessing like Zero-Component Analysis whitening, Global Contrast Normalization, Lecun's Local Contrast Normalization, and facilities for interfacing your own.
  * a high-level framework that abstracts away common usage patterns of the [nn](https://github.com/torch/nn/blob/master/README.md) and [torch7](https://github.com/torch/torch7/blob/master/README.md) package such as loading datasets and [early stopping](http://en.wikipedia.org/wiki/Early_stopping).
  * hyperparameter optimization facilities for sampling and running experiments from the command-line or prior hyper-parameter distributions.